AdrianHenry15/cs50-hello/README.md

 1. Make sure you have a compiler for C programs.
 Some popular compilers include GCC, Clang, and Microsoft Visual C++.
 2. Clone the repo.
 3. `cd` into the respective directory.
-4. Compile the code `gcc cs-50-hello hello.c`.
+4. Compile the code `gcc hello hello.c`.
 5. Start the program `./hello`

 ### Implementation Details